autodatadirect/redux-manifest/README.md

 ```bash
 npm run demo
 ```
-This will serve **Redux-Manifest** Storybook on `localhost:9001`.
+This will serve **Redux Manifest** Storybook on `localhost:9001`.
 Navigate to that page in your browser to see Storybook.

 ![Alt text](/docs/redux-manifest-storybook.png?raw=true "Optional Title")